 Use our APIs to register one or more apps, modify your registration, or check on the status of the registration.

 - Used to register new applications with Finicity to access FI’s with OAuth connections.
-See App Registration.
+See Register App API.

 - Modify your application registration.
-See Modify App Registration.
+See Modify App Registration API.

 Use the following APIs to assign an application ID to each of your customers.
 This lets Finicity know which customers have permission to use your applications.

 - Used to map the customer you create to the application ID.
-See Add Customer (V2)
+See Add Customer API.

 - Used for existing customers to set their customer ID and application ID to map the application.
-See Set Customer Application ID
+See Set Customer App ID API.

 After you start using the OAuth connection, the legacy connection is still available for 90 days so that you can migrate your customers from the old to new connection.
 You can choose how you want to migrate existing customers, and how you want to manage new account customers.